The only AI report you’ll need — download now 🤖

 Key advantages

 Insightful is a time tracker with a strong emphasis on employee monitoring.
-It goes a step further than tools like Hubstaff and Time Doctor with live screen monitoring features for real-time feedback.
+It goes a step further than tools like Hubstaff and Time Doctor, which have live screen monitoring features for real-time feedback.
 Shift scheduling, attendance tracking, and custom reports round out a versatile tool.

 Limitations